railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_illustration.rst

    ================================================== =============

 This example shows one of the great advantages of this approach in terms of performance analysis.
-After a few months, you can just make a stock valuation of the location ``Virtual Locations > Inventory Loss`` to give you the value of the company's stock losses in the given period.
+After a few months, you can just make a stock valuation of the location :menuselection:`Inventory Control --> Location Structure
+--> Virtual Locations --> Inventory Loss` to give you the value of the company's stock losses in the given period.

 Now see how the following manufacturing operation is structured in OpenERP.
 To make a bicycle you need two wheels and a frame.
 This means that there should be a reduction of two wheels and a frame